KAqu1no/KAqu1no/README.md

 - 👋 Hi, I’m @KAqu1no
 - 👀 I’m interested in ...
 Art, Technology, Martial Arts, Travel, Music and all their forms.
 - 🌱 I’m currently learning ...
-Computer Science
+Information Technologies & Computer Sciences
 - 💞️ I’m looking to collaborate on ...
 Beginner friendly projects
 - 📫 How to reach me ... via PM